Raising a Family in France – Guide for Expats

 Transporting Belongings

-For other belongings, consider container shipping, which offers an efficient, cost-effective way to move household goods.
-Containers come in various sizes, making it easy to find the right fit for your family’s needs.
+For other items, consider shipping in containers, which provides a cost-effective way to transport household goods.
+Containers come in all sizes so you can get the perfect fit for your family.

 Preparing Children for the Move

-- Maintain familiar routines as much as possible during the transition.
+- Maintain consistency in routines as the transition occurs.

 Education in France